bradleybossard/pandoc_resume/resume.md

 **Senior Software Engineer - [moovel] - *2017 - Present* **

-moovel is a subsidiary of Daimler AG (Mercedes Benz) and part of Daimler's mobility strategy.  moovel develops white label mobile ticketing solutions for transit agencies.
+moovel develops whitelabel mobile ticketing solutions for transit agencies.

-* Microservice development and architecture
+* Microservice development with Docker, Go and NodeJS

 * Docker, Kubernetes and AWS

-* NodeJS and Go

 **Senior Software Engineer - [VenueNext] - *2016* **

-VenueNext is a venture-funded startup building a platform for mobile and integrating all the services of a venue (ticketing, food & beverage ordering, loyalty, etc) in a single user experience.
-As a senior engineer on this remote team, my duties include
+VenueNext develops whitelabel mobile platform integrating all the services of a venue (ticketing, food & beverage ordering, loyalty, etc) in a single user experience.

-* Mobile development on both iOS and Android, backend API design.
+* Mobile development on both iOS and Android, backend API design and implementation.

-**Lead Frontend Developer - [Aniden Interactive] - *2012-2016* **
+**Lead Fullstack Developer - [Aniden Interactive] - *2012-2016* **

-Aniden is an interactive agency, where I was the lead developer on several frontend web projects utilizing Javascript, and Javascript frameworks and libraries.
+Aniden is a digital interactive agency with several large

 * [Yahoo Doodle] - Image spriting / loading / anmiation.
 Python was used for image pre-processing, pure Javascript for loading and animating the sprite.